Synthetic Object Compositions for Scalable and Accurate Learning in Detection, Segmentation, and Grounding: Detailed Related work

 A complementary line of work generates entire scenes with diffusion models or directly using real images, but applies off-the-shelf detectors to harvest pseudo-labels for bounding boxes.
 Wang et al.~\cite{Wang2024LearningVG} automatically produce referring annotations using VLMs.
 He et al.~\cite{he2024learningsyntheticdatavisual} leverage diffusion models to create varied images and use detectors to generate bounding-box labels.
 While these approaches achieve higher image fidelity, their pseudo-labels are noisy and yield smaller performance gains compared to real-image annotations, and also limit them to only high-level grounding tasks, instead of dense segmentation and detection tasks.

-In contrast, our framework generates over 20 million high-quality object segments across more than 47000 categories, each annotated with fine-grained metadata.
-We integrate a relighting-and-blending pipeline to boost photorealism and to provide precise masks, bounding boxes, and referring expressions.
+In contrast, our framework generates over 20 million high-quality object segments across more than 46K categories, each annotated with fine-grained metadata.
+We integrate generative harmonization (IC-Light for background inpainting and global relighting) and mask-area-weighted blending to boost photorealism and to provide precise masks, bounding boxes, and referring expressions.
 This strategy combines the advantages of both copy-paste and diffusion-based approaches while avoiding unrealistic artifacts and inaccurate labels.
 It not only overcomes the scale and category limitations of prior augmentation methods but also delivers data that is fully suitable for open-vocabulary detection, segmentation, and visual grounding in authentic real-world scenes.